The Walk for Truth

 After a powerful 500-kilometre journey, the Walk for Truth culminated in a historic moment at Parliament House in Melbourne.
 More than 5,000 people filled the streets and steps, ready to transform the future.
 Commissioner Lovett spoke about the truths shared on the journey, emphasising the importance of everyone walking forward together in truth, justice, healing, and hope.

-Traditional Owners from across Victoria presented Message Sticks to Premier Jacinta Allan in Parliament House.
+Intricately carved and smoked message sticks, surrounded by gum leaves and been carried in a woven basket.Traditional Owners from across Victoria presented Message Sticks to Premier Jacinta Allan in Parliament House.
 These were not a gift but a powerful call for the government to hear the truths gathered by the Yoorrook Justice Commission.

 A Movement of Many

-Hundreds of people from across Victoria, and even international allies, joined the Walk for Truth.
+Thousands of people from across Victoria, and even international allies, joined the Walk for Truth.
 The journey was a testament to a collective desire to understand the past and connect it with the present, so that we can walk toward a better future for First Peoples and all Victorians.

-The Walk by the Numbers
+The Walk in Numbers

-The impact of the walk can be seen in the incredible turnout and support it received:
+The impact of the walk can be seen in the incredible turnout and support it received.

 500+